 The establishment of health insurance exchanges is one of the most significant reforms contained in PPACA.
-Exchanges will transform our nation's private healthcare marketplace for individuals and small businesses buying coverage.
+Exchanges are transforming our nation's private healthcare marketplace for individuals and small businesses buying coverage.
 Since it is the professional role of health insurance agents and brokers to provide consumers with accurate information about their health coverage options, we believe that exchange participation is a natural fit.
-However, as health insurance exchanges are created by both the states and federal government, we must ensure that they allow individuals and business owners to utilize traditional agent and broker services.
+However, as health insurance exchanges are operated by both the states and federal government, we must ensure that they allow individuals and business owners to utilize traditional agent and broker services.
 Exchange consumers will need agent and broker access not only during the annual enrollment process, but also to handle their policy service needs on an ongoing basis.

 NAHU’s Recommendations for the State-Based Regulation of Navigators

 This principles statement, developed by NAHU’s National Legislative Council and Exchange Working Group outlines NAHU’s recommendations for state regulation of navigators.

 NAHU’s White Paper on State Regulation of Navigators